rongjun72/wisun-br-linux/README.md

  * burn a clean RaspIOS(desktop) on a TF card (>32G), using RaspberryPi imager
  * insert TF card into Pi4B start finshing remaining set up
+ * for no-desktop RasPiIOS, need to create a empty file "ssh" in /boot/
  * open a terminal on RaspPiIOS, Generating a new SSH key:
 ```bash
 ssh-keygen -t ed25519 -C "rong72@yeah.net"